Cosmic variance suppression in radiation-hydrodynamic modeling of the reionization-era 21-cm signal: Methodology

 \subsection{The 21-cm signal}

 The brightness temperature fluctuations of the 21-cm signal are given relative to the CMB temperature for any patch of the IGM as \citep[see][]{Furlanetto_2006eq}: where $x_{\rm HI}$ is the fraction of neutral hydrogen, $\delta_{\rm B}$ is the fractional overdensity of baryons, $T_{\rm S}$ is the hydrogen spin temperature, $T_{\rm CMB}$ is the temperature of the CMB photons at redshift $z$, $\Omega_{\rm m}$ is the total matter density, $\Omega_{\rm B}$ is the baryon density, and $h$ is the Hubble constant in units of 100 kms$^{-1}$cMpc$^{-1}$.
+Above we assume that the spin temperature is coupled to the gas temperature, i.e., $T_{\rm S} = T_{\rm gas}$, where $T_{\rm gas}$ is the gas temperature self-consistently calculated in the simulations.

 In the next section, we introduce the simulation used to generate mock differential brightness temperature ($\delta T_{\rm b}$) maps.